-Dear Frontier Regional and Union 38 Families,
+Dear Frontier Regional and Union 38 Friends and Families,

-Lynn M. Carey, Ed.D.
+Lynn Carey, Ed.D.